openaps/AndroidAPSdocs/docs/CROWDIN/ro/Hardware/Libre1.rst

 * If you want to be able to use AndroidAPS to calibrate then in xDrip+ go to Settings > Interapp Compatibility > Accept Calibrations and select ON.
 You may also want to review the options in Settings > Less Common Settings > Advanced Calibration Settings.
 * Select xDrip+ in ConfigBuilder (setting in AndroidAPS).
 * For settings in xDrip+ with screenshots see `xDrip+ settings page <../Configuration/xdrip.html>`__.
 There is a part for basic xDrip+ settings and for Freestyle Libre xDrip+ settings.
-* If AAPS does not receive BG values when phone is in airplane mode, use `Identify receiver` as describe on `xDrip+ settings page <../Configuration/xdrip.html>`_.
+* If AAPS does not receive BG values when phone is in airplane mode, use 'Identify receiver' as describe on `xDrip+ settings page <../Configuration/xdrip.html>`_.

 If using Glimp
 ==================================================